To access the DSA you need to apply to your funding body. This will be the same organisation from which you are receiving your normal student funding.

 For applications to Student Finance England/Wales/Northern Ireland or Student Awards Agency for Scotland visit the Gov.uk website.

-If you are a student receiving an NHS bursary, contact the NHS Bursaries team.
-Contact your Disability Officer for applications to research councils.
-Do not send your original medical evidence to the funding body; only a copy is required.
+Contact your Disability Officer for applications to other funding bodies including research councils.
+Do not send your original medical evidence to the funding body only a copy is required.